Visit Dr. Stephenson regularly for a cleaning and exam

 Dr. Stephenson recommends regular check-ups every six months for all children including an exam, cleaning and any necessary x-rays in order to help prevent dental decay.
 Creating a preventive dental routine early can ensure a lifetime of healthy smiles for your child.

-Dental x-rays are safe; however they do require very low levels of radiation.
-We only take x-rays when necessary and we use the latest technology with digital x-rays to minimize radiation exposure.
+Dental x-rays are an important diagnostic tool to check for decay and damage that is not visible during an exam.
+Digital x-rays in our office utilize very low levels of radiation.
 A full series of 18 dental X-rays has 20 times less radiation than one year of normal background radiation from the environment.
 The 4 bitewing X-rays taken during dental check-ups have 79 times less radiation than a year of normal background radiation.
 To further minimize radiation exposure, we use a leaded apron and collar shield to protect your body.
+Dr. Stephenson generally recommends a full series of x-rays taken every 3 to 5 years and bitewing x-rays once per year for most adults.

 New Patients are always welcome in our family dental practice!
 Even if it’s been awhile since you have seen a dentist, it’s never too late to get back on track to having a healthy, beautiful smile.